akrain/akrain.github.io/_posts/2025-08-28-tirath-the-pilgrims-trails.md

 ## Jatholi to Asurbag

-The meadow of Asurbag was visible in the distance, and at first glance, it seemed like a relatively easy walk.
+The meadow of Asurbag (3800m) was visible from Jatholi, and at first glance, it seemed like a relatively easy walk.
 We set off around 8:45 AM, descending and ascending across multiple snow bridges across streams.
 Since the snow bridges hadn’t been crossed by many, we had to cut steps into the ice to safely navigate them.
 After several crossings, the trail steepened, leading us uphill to a breathtakingly beautiful meadow, blanketed in anemones, primroses, wild geraniums, and a wide variety of other wildflowers.
 From this vantage point, the vast meadows of Rakhundi, Nada, Dhel, Marahani, and many others within the Great Himalayan National Park were clearly visible.
 I spent the rest of the day observing the flowers, admiring the glorious mountain vistas, and taking pictures all around the meadow.

-Distance covered: 4-5 km, moderate to hard
+Distance covered: 4-5 km, moderate to hard climb

 ![A huge snow bridge](https://res.cloudinary.com/overthehills/image/upload/v1756396670/tirath/tirath14.jpg)
 <span class="caption">Step cutting on the big snow bridge</span>